 By keeping lines of communication open and seeking consistent feedback, you can identify these problems early on and take corrective action before they become a major log-jam.

-Perhaps the most vital aspects of implementing Kaizen effectively, however, is to avoid playing the “blame game.”
+Perhaps the most vital aspect of implementing Kaizen effectively, however, is to avoid playing the “blame game.”
 When there is a problem, you can solve it far more effectively by working together to solve it rather than wasting time trying to figure out who is to blame.

 The only way employees will feel safe enough to bring problems to the attention of management is if they feel confident that neither themselves nor their colleagues will be blamed for the problems nor “punished” for them in any way.